Apple felt like a totally different company today

 The new subscription-based News+ app aggregates content from 300 magazines by a variety of publishers, as well as from newspapers like the Wall Street Journal.
 The new Apple Arcade is a subscription for third-party gaming apps in the App Store.
 Apple announced a new credit card, explaining that it worked with Goldman Sachs to work out the rewards and features, and with Goldman Sachs and Mastercard to do the back-end work.
 The new subscription video service arranges a wide array of video content within the TV app, but it mainly sells content from channels like HBO and Starz.

 All these announcements came in the first hour of the presentation.
 With that much time left I wondered if Apple had some tricks up its sleeve after all.
-But no: it had simply reserved an entire hour to talk about its original video content, which it has branded “TV+,” and which won’t be available until next fall.
+But no: It had simply reserved an entire hour to talk about its original video content, which it has branded “TV+,” and which won’t be available until next fall.

 What followed was a string of Hollywood people talking about the shows and movies they’re making for Apple.
 The uneasy mix of Hollywood and Silicon Valley cultures was on full display.
 Reese Witherspoon, Jennifer Aniston, and Steve Carrell were there to boost a show they’re making about TV news personalities, but they came off like they were trapped under glass.

 Steven Spielberg came out to a warm welcome and talked about his reboot of the Amazing Stories series for television.
 A dramatic video came on about how we desperately need more conversation among people with different viewpoints.
-Then the lights went down and when they came up Oprah Winfrey was there.
+Then the lights went down, and when they came up Oprah Winfrey was there.

 Related: It’s showtime for Apple, but behind the scenes of its original video strategy, confusion reigns